Miguel Enríquez (privateer): Later years

 Following Danío's trial, Enríquez received full support from Mendizábal.
 The governor largely ignored Balaguer's sentence.
 The Mendizábal administration became the most tranquil time period in Enríquez's career.
-On July 21, 1727, one of his ships brought a British prey, which was renamed El Postillón, quickly becoming an instrumental part of the fleet.
 In Spain, Phillip V was briefly replaced by Louis I, only to return to the Crown.
 The king quickly introduced a new politic that focused on Spain 's superiority in the Atlantic.
 This created a new rift between the Empire and Great Britain, which directly benefited Enríquez.
 The First Secretary of State, José Patiño, decided that the privateer's fleet would be employed towards this end.
 This functionary archived all the complaints issued by his enemies, dismissing the efficiency of their work.
-Enríquez's fleet defended the local trade, a difficult mission due to the proximity of St. Thomas to Puerto Rico.
+Enríquez's fleet defended the local trade, a difficult mission due to the proximity of Saint Thomas to Puerto Rico.
 During the summer of 1728, he was forced to attend a local enemy.
 Captain Isidro Álvarez de Nava and other members of the military were plotting to assassinate Mendizábal and the privateer.
-Word of this reached the governor on June 26, 1728, but was largely ignored. Álvarez was the most experienced military captain and would take the office of governor in case of death.
+Word of this reached the governor on June 26, 1728, but was largely ignored.

+Álvarez was the most experienced military captain and would take the office of governor in case of death.
 He was also related to Fernando de Allende, who insisted that if Enríquez survived, the assassination would fail in turning the balance of power.
 Two unsuccessful attempts were organized against the privateer.
 A subsequent confession, offering full detail of the plot, put an end to it.
 The conspirators vehemently denied these accusations, claiming that Enríquez was framing them.
-The governor negotiated with the soldiers and convinced them to submit to a temporary sentence in El Morro.
+The governor negotiated with the soldiers and convinced them to submit to a temporary sentence in Castillo San Felipe del Morro.
 Afterwards, Álvarez was released and continued his defense at Madrid.
+With his vessels playing a key role to secure Spain's dominance over Great Britain during the Anglo-Spanish War, Enríquez made a bold request for a mulato, asking Patiño to help him reach the rank of Royal Admiral.
+The secretary never answered this petition.
+The actions of Enríquez soon gained notoriety among the merchants affiliated to the South Sea Company, who gave him the nickname "The Grand Archvillain".
+One of them once described him by saying "[Enríquez] has raised himself to be in effect King, at least more than Governor of Porto Rico (sic)".